lorenzobunaj/Eigenkit/README.md

 ## Requirements and Download

 Eigenkit is compatible with any compiler and doesn't have any dependencies other than the [C++ Standard Library](https://en.cppreference.com/w/cpp/standard_library).
-So, if you want to use it, you can [download](https://eigenkit.org/docs/getting-started/download.html) the Eigenkit source's latest release and extract it.
+So, if you want to use it, you can [download](https://eigenkit.org/docs/getting-started/download.html) the Eigenkit source's latest version and extract it.
 Once you've done that, you'll simply add the source code containing the header files to your project.

 ## Contribute